The grade you obtain in this course will be calculated from

 Homework collaboration policy: students may discuss generalities of the assignment problems together, but must write up individual solutions in their own words.

 Lateness policy: Homeworks should be handed in to the professor in person or, if they are unavailable, to the Physics Undergraduate Office.
 Homeworks are due by 11:10am (the start of lecture) on the pertinent Thursdays.
-The lateness penalty is 5% per day up to a maximum of one week beyond the due date, and all non-medical extensions must be requested at least one week before the due date.
+The lateness penalty is 5% per day up to a maximum of one week beyond the due date, and non-medical extensions should be requested at least one week before the due date.
 See also the calendar of events and more details on deadline extensions and accessibility accommodations.

 I recommend not doing any graded work handwritten in pencil - homeworks, midterms, or final exams.
 Pencil can later be erased and changed during a grading dispute.
 If you write in pencil, you may not ask for a regrade.
 Another reason to avoid pencil is that pencil written assignments are typically hard to read under artificial light, and their scans often have insufficient contrast.
 Please handwrite in black or blue pen (avoid red, for obvious reasons).
 Crossouts are fine, as long as they are clearly marked.

 Accessibility is something I take seriously, because I am a person with disabilities myself.
 It is the main reason why I provide lecture notes online for all my courses.
 So if you prefer to prepare your homework assignments in LaTeX, that is just as good as handwriting from my perspective.
 Regardless of the format you use, you must show all the key steps in your working in order to get full credit for a problem.

 Academic integrity (AI) is fundamental to learning and scholarship at the University of Toronto.
 Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that the U of T degree that you earn will be valued as a true indication of your individual academic achievement, and will continue to receive the respect and recognition it deserves.